Crisis Near Fiery Cross Reef: China, the United States, and the South China Sea

 The 2018 Winter Forum will start on Sunday, January 7th and conclude on Tuesday, January 9th.
 It will be held at the Fuqua School of Business.

-The deadline to apply is Friday, September 29th at midnight.
+The deadline to apply has been extended to October 6th at midnight.
 Students will be notified of their selection by the end of Fall Break (October 11, 2017).

 If you have any questions, please send an email to DUE@duke.edu.